Ready for middle school

 Challenge and preparation

 Seabury’s Bridges program provides fifth graders with academic challenges that are individually designed to meet the needs of each learner, while preparing students for the new freedoms and responsibilities of middle school.
 With a focus on leadership development, students see community leaders in action and experience what it means to be a leader through service projects and special programs in and out of school.

 The community is their classroom

 Bridges uses Tacoma and its many resources as a learning lab where students experience first-hand how our community works and what effective leadership looks like.
 It puts students face-to-face with local leaders from government and social services, as well as scientists, artists and entrepreneurs.
-The fifth graders meet once a week at Seabury's downtown middle school campus, which becomes a base for their field studies, which have included the Pierce County Elections Center just a few days before Nov.
-8, 2016, Tacoma Police headquarters and Tacoma Rescue Mission where they helped sort personal hygiene supplies and handed them out to clients.
+In typical years, the fifth graders meet once a week at Seabury's downtown middle school campus, which becomes a base for their field studies, which have included the Pierce County Elections Center just a few days before a national election, Tacoma Police headquarters and Tacoma Rescue Mission where they helped sort personal hygiene supplies and handed them out to clients.

 The concept of "Systems" is a year-long guide for their explorations of civics, social services, the economics and ecology of Puget Sound – and other systems, including infrastructure, transportation and health care.
 They develop questions, and work with community liaisons to develop an action plan for a service project.
 The fifth graders also take part in a complex simulation in which they develop their own governments and interact between countries to ensure each country can develop its economy.

 Leadership and independence